thorchain/Resources/Whitepapers/THORChain/whitepaper-en.md

 Traders will have access to exchange interfaces that are familiar in experience and features to current exchanges.
 All exchanges are accessing the same order book and assets, so they all share liquidity.
 The ASGARDEX exchange is one such exchange to be launched for mainnet but will be open-source and able to be forked easily.
 This will drive developers to continually innovate instead of building closed-source moats.

 **Viewing Trades**.
 Once orders are served, a block explorer can index trading accounts and display on a public order book.
-Trade sides are always paired to RUNE; but TKN:TKN markets are also available if specified.
+Trade sides are always paired to `RUNE`; but `TKN:TKN` markets are also available if specified.
 In this case the pair is ordered respective of the underlying TokenIndex.
 The following would be displayed on a client-side exchange, and can be displayed on any client side interface:
 - Liquidity Depth.
 - Candlestick and Volume charts.
 - Previous Closed Trades.